Wu Shanzhuan: The Chinese Character and the Cultural Revolution

 The Cultural Revolution caught public attention when the first Marxist-Leninist ‘big character’ poster was put up at Peking University in 1966.
 These ‘big character’ posters started appearing all over campus in the next few days.
 Although they were a common medium in the political battle of Mao Zedong’s time, they reached their peak during the Cultural Revolution.
 Campaigns were declared on these posters, along with criticisms of factions, and the denunciation of individuals.
 When this ‘mass voice’ became fully supported by Mao, a new visual landscape was created, with slogans, directives, criticisms and moral aphorisms flooding all surfaces.

 A key visual aspect of the Cultural Revolution was Mao's portrait and the image of a worker/peasant/soldier.
 Mao accomplished mass coverage, and the Chinese text was used to carry the literary meaning to the people.
 The artistic value of calligraphy can sometimes overpower its content though, like in cursive styled texts or of the fragments of a masterpiece.
-As the writer Wu Hung suggests, “all traditional calligraphers conducted this transformation in one way or another, but none of them tried to completely divorce form from content.
+Historian Wu Hung suggests, “all traditional calligraphers conducted this transformation in one way or another, but none of them tried to completely divorce form from content.
 A radical departure from this ancient tradition only occurred in contemporary Chinese art”.
 This change of the meaning of text occurred after the Cultural Revolution.

 During the Cultural Revolution, identified as a “great revolution that touches people to their very souls”, writing was used to deliver visual violence as well as political messages.
 The language is the most deeply rooted element of the Chinese culture, and the revolution infringed on this for sure success.
 With the visual power of the Chinese character, it was inevitable that the avant-garde artists would revisit the potential of the written word in the late 1980s.
 As Wu Shanzhuan said, “The Chinese character is the most significant element, in terms of its ability to shape people’s thinking or to influence the national psychology”.